Calypso (album)

 Calypso is the third studio album by recording artist Harry Belafonte, released by RCA Victor (LPM-1248) in 1956.
-The album became his second consecutive number-one album on the Billboard Top Pop Albums chart, where it peaked for 31 weeks.
-Calypso was the first Long Play record album to sell over one million copies.
+The album became his second consecutive number-one album on the Billboard Best Selling Pop Albums chart, where it peaked for 31 weeks.
+Calypso was the first Long Play record album to sell one million copies.

-In 2018, Calypso was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant."
+In 2015, Calypso was inducted into the Grammy Hall of Fame.
+In 2018, Calypso was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Album information

-The first track "Day-O (Banana Boat Song)" largely contributed to the success of the album and has long been Belafonte's signature song, the single reaching number five on Billboards Pop chart.

-"Star-O", the sixth track on the album (and B side of the "Day-O" single), is essentially a short reprise of "Day-O", with slightly different lyrics.
+The first track "Day-O (Banana Boat Song)" largely contributed to the success of the album and became Belafonte's signature song, the single reaching number five on Billboards pop chart.
+"Star-O", the sixth track on the album (and B side of the "Day-O" single), is essentially a shorter reprise of "Day-O", with slightly different lyrics.

 It is sung from the point of view of dock workers working the night shift loading bananas onto ships.
 Daylight has come, the shift is over, and they want their work to be counted up so that they can return to their homes (this is the meaning of the lyric "Come, Mr. Tally Man, tally me banana / Daylight come and me wan' go home.")

 The third track, "Jamaica Farewell", is a mento folk song about the beauties of the West Indian islands and a love left behind.
 This was the first album on which the song was published.
-The song was released as a single, reaching number 14 on Billboards Pop chart, becoming the second hit from the album.
+The song was released as a single, reaching number 14 on Billboards pop chart, becoming the second hit from the album.